 We are a corporation existing under the laws of Canada.
 Some of our directors and officers named in this Annual Report on Form 10-K are residents of Canada, and all or a substantial portion of their assets, and a substantial portion of our assets, are located outside the United States.
 Consequently, although we have appointed an agent for service of process in the United States, it may be difficult for holders of our Common Shares who reside in the United States to effect service within the United States upon our directors and officers who are not residents of the United States.
 It may also be difficult for holders of our Common Shares who reside in the United States to realize in the United States upon judgments of courts of the United States predicated upon our civil liability and the civil liability of our directors and officers under the United States federal securities laws.
-Investors should not assume that Canadian courts (i) would enforce judgments of United States courts obtained in actions against us or our directors and officers predicated upon the civil liability provisions of the United States federal securities laws or the securities or "blue sky" laws of any state within the United States or (ii) would enforce, in original actions, liabilities against us or our directors and officers predicated upon the United States federal securities laws or any such state securities or "blue sky" laws.
-In addition, we have been advised by our Canadian counsel that in normal circumstances, only civil judgments and no other rights arising from United States securities legislation are enforceable in Canada and that the protections afforded by Canadian securities laws may not be available to investors in the United States.
+Investors should not assume that Canadian courts (i) would enforce judgments of United States federal securities laws or the securities or "blue sky" laws of any state within the United States or (ii) would enforce, in original actions, liabilities against us or our directors and officers predicated upon the United States federal securities or "blue sky" laws of any state within the United States federal securities or "blue sky" laws of any state within the United States federal securities or "blue sky" laws of any state within the United States federal securities or "blue sky" laws of any state within the United States federal securities or "blue sky" laws of any state within the United States federal securities or "blue sky" laws of any state within the United States federal securities or "blue sky" laws of any state within the United States federal securities against us or our directors and officers predicated upon the United States federal securities or "blue sky" laws of any state within the United States federal securities against us or our directors and officers predicated upon the United States federal securities against us or